Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 For dark matter arising from CGPP, the scale and shape of the isocurvature power spectrum depends on the spin, mass, and gravitational coupling of particles.
-For instance, a conformally-coupled scalar field has $\Delta_\delta^2 \propto k^3$, which may give $O(1)$ isocurvature at small scales, but it implies a negligible isocurvature at CMB scales; see \sref{sub:inhomogeneity}.
+For instance, a conformally coupled scalar field has $\Delta_\delta^2 \propto k^3$, which may give $O(1)$ isocurvature at small scales, but it implies a negligible isocurvature at CMB scales; see \sref{sub:inhomogeneity}.
 A similar result is obtained for fields with nonzero spin, which have blue-tilted spectra; see \sref{sec:Spin}.
-Therefore, CMB limits on isocurvature are most constraining for models of minimally-coupled ($\xi = 0$) scalar dark matter.
-If the dark particles are light ($m \ll \He \lesssim \Hinf$) then the power spectrum is nearly scale invariant (see \sref{sub:inhomogeneity}), and its amplitude at CMB scales comes into conflict with the CMB limits, but lifting the dark matter's mass to be $m \gtrsim \He$ tilts the power spectrum blue-ward and evades the isocurvature constraints \cite{Chung:2004nh}.
+Therefore, CMB limits on isocurvature are most constraining for models of minimally coupled ($\xi = 0$) scalar dark matter.
+If the dark particles are light ($m \ll \He \lesssim \Hinf$), then the power spectrum is nearly scale invariant (see \sref{sub:inhomogeneity}), and its amplitude at CMB scales comes into conflict with the CMB limits, but lifting the dark matter's mass to be $m \gtrsim \He$ tilts the power spectrum toward blue and evades the isocurvature constraints \cite{Chung:2004nh}.
 Alternatively, introducing a nonminimal coupling to gravity also leads to a blue tilt and evades these constraints \cite{Kolb:2022eyn,Garcia:2023qab}, even for $\xi = O(0.01)$.
-These models motivate searches for blue-tilted isocurvature in cosmological observables \cite{Chung:2015tha,Chung:2016wvv,Chung:2017uzc}.
+These models have inspired searches for blue-tilted isocurvature in cosmological observables \cite{Chung:2015tha,Chung:2016wvv,Chung:2017uzc}.